 It’s best to purchase left-handed scissors to help little ones learn to cut.
 These have finger grips designed specifically for left-handed kids.

 These scissors allow children to see the cutting line, and the blades cut correctly when the handles are squeezed. [source]

-How do You Practice Cutting Skills?
+How to Practice Cutting Skills

 Begin with large and simple shapes or lines pre-printed on paper or even drawn by you.
 As their skills develop, challenge them to cut on or around more complicated and smaller shapes.